ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 * Automatic cleanups can be anywhere from *0 to 35* days.
 This means you can restore to any point in that time frame.
   This will use both the snapshots and the translation logs.

-* After RDS deleted, they can be retained but they will expire based on their retention period.
+* After RDS instance is deleted, they will also get deleted

 * The only way to maintain backups is to create a final snapshot which will not expire automatically.

 #### 9.5.4.4.
 RDS Backup Exam PowerUp

-- When performing a restore, RDS creates a new RDS with a new endpoint address (need to repoint app to new RDS instance).
+- When performing a restore, RDS creates a new RDS with a new endpoint address (need to rep-oint app to new RDS instance).
 It doesn't replace the old DB instance.
 - When restoring a manual snapshot, you are setting it to a single point in time.
 This influences the RPO value.
 - Automated backups are different, they allow restoration to any 5 min period ago.
 - Backups are restored and transaction logs are replayed to bring DB to desired point in time.